 Send us your expression of interest and CV by October 15th!

-We will have one postdoc position at the university of Torino, starting in January 2024, as part of a larger collaboration with the Universities of Padova and Bologna.
 The position is aimed at young researchers with a background in computational and/or biological sciences, to work in a project at the crossroads between population genomics and complex trait analysis.
 Please see full details here.
-Send your expression of interest including a CV at davide.
-[Read More]

 A calm summer break before a (brain)stormy new year!